HamzaM3/webpack-notes/00-introduction/00-02-what-is-webpack.md

 *Hot Module Replacement:* rebundling module after modification during the development process.
 Used to easily see the effect of said modification automatically in the browser.

-Webpack can be used for more that website bundling.
+Webpack can be used for more than website bundling.

 Check *Comparison of Build Tools appendix* for history of build